thewca/wca-regulations/wca-regulations_2012.md

 - 1e) Each event must have one or more judges.
   - 1e1) A judge is responsible for executing the procedures of the event.
     - 1e1a) A judge may judge multiple competitors simultaneously at the discretion of the Delegate, as long as the judge is able ensure that all WCA Regulations are followed at all times.
-  - 1e2) All competitors must be available for judging, if needed by organisation team.
+  - 1e2) All competitors shall be available for judging, if needed by organisation team.
 Penalty: disqualification from the competition.
 - 1f) Each event (except for puzzles that are not scrambled) must have one or more scramblers.
   - 1f1) A scrambler applies scramble sequences to prepare solved puzzles for attempts.
-  - 1f2) All competitors must be available for scrambling, if needed by organisation team.
+  - 1f2) All competitors shall be available for scrambling, if needed by organisation team.
 Penalty: disqualification from the competition.
 - 1g) Each event must have one or more score takers.
   - 1g1) A score taker is responsible for compiling results.
   - 1g2) Any changes to the score sheets are at the discretion of the WCA Delegate.